antonkulaga/longevity-map/README.md

 # Longevity Map, new edition

-This is a website which you can use to find the information about different human genetic variants associated with longevity (based on age-related databases by João Pedro group).
+This is a website which you can use to find the information about different human genetic variants associated with longevity (based on [LongevityMap]https://genomics.senescence.info/longevity/) by João Pedro group).
 Currently in the development stage.

 # Setting up #